quagzy/beautiful-jekyll/_posts/2017-11-30-all-sneaky-beaky-like.md

 Or sneakily run off and capture an objective on the other side of the map.

 Man, if only Shadowplay worked, I could have recorded it.

+Guess it'll have to just stay in my memory.
+Sure is one to keep.